HarishB99/application_of_ai_in_cyber_security/README.md

 	* `(base) student@localhost $`

-* Note that you will have to activate your conda environment for newer Anaconda Python distributions before proceeding to run the following commands.
+* Note that you will have to activate your conda environment, if you have installed a newer version of the Anaconda Python distribution, before proceeding to run the following commands.

 ## Getting Started